DUNE/computing-papers/dqm-CHEP19/README.md

 # Thanks for visiting this page

+The abstract has been accepted as a poster presentation at CHEP 2019.
+The poster PGF has now been created.
-Please read the abstract and send your comments to Maxim (potekhin@bnl.gov).
-Your comments, suggestions and support will be greatly appreciated!
+Please send your comments to Maxim (potekhin@bnl.gov).